iggijimenez/The-Monarch-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+There are two ways to run the app

-To run the app through TestFlight download the link below
+1. To run the app through TestFlight click on the link below

   The app is on TestFlight: https://testflight.apple.com/join/82SQ7E5W

-To run the app locally follow the steps below
+2. To run the app locally follow the steps below

 ### Prerequisites